armchair-traveller/armchair-traveller/README.md

 ### Hi there!
 I'm Fang🦁

 I'm a web developer that has a fire lit inside for building applications in the [**Jamstack**](https://jamstack.org/) (JavaScript, APIs, Markup).
 I know a thing or two about JavaScript.
-The tools in my belt aren't really cutting edge, just [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/), but I'm very satisfied with the development experience.
+The tools in my belt aren't really cutting edge, just [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/), but I'm very satisfied with the development experience that they bring to the table.

 In my spare time I tend to mess around with playwright and dabble with design.